DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - an effective patch management program ensures that systems are kept up to date with current patches
     - An effective patch management program evaluates and tests patches before deploying them.
     - A patch management system ensures that systems have required patches.
 In addition to deploying patches, it would also check the systems to verify they accepted the patches.
+    - 📝Vulnerability scanning can help discover systems that still require patching.
+Vulnerability scans should be performed periodically on production environments.
     - **Patch**: (AKA updates, quick or hot fixes) a blanket term for any type of code written to correct bug or vulnerability or to improve existing software performance; when installed, a patch directly modifies files or device settings without changing the version number or release details of the related software comonent
     - in the context of security, admins are primarily concerned with security patches, which are patches that affect a system’s vulns
     - When patches are introduced to fix a security weakness in the system, they help mitigate risk